thekenapatel/keepme/README.md

-# 📝 KeepMe – Google Keep Clone with Auth, Dark Mode & Firebase
+# 📝 KeepMe – Google Keep Clone

-A full-featured note-taking web app inspired by Google Keep.
-Built with **React**, **Firebase**, and **Material UI**, it supports user authentication, real-time database sync, responsive design, dark/light modes, and a clean, intuitive UI.
+A beautiful, responsive, and full-featured note-taking web app built with **React**, **Firebase**, and **Material UI**.
+Includes Google Sign-In, real-time sync, dark/light modes, and more.

 ---